If you’re a buyer, there’s not much you can do to prepare for a home inspection; after all, it’s not your home yet.

 By making the inspector’s job easier, you are demonstrating to the buyers that you are confident in the home’s condition and are willing to address any potential issues that may arise.
 It also helps you to get a more thorough inspection, so that there are no unpleasant surprises later on.

 Whether you are selling or buying, having an accurate, comprehensive home inspection is crucial.
-EDC Professional Home Inspections is owned and operated by a Master Inspector (one of only 10 in the state) with more than 1,000 home inspections to our name.
-Contact us today to schedule your full-home, 4-point, or wind mitigation inspection today.
+EDC Professional Home Inspections is owned and operated by a Master Inspector (one of only 10 in the state) with more than 1,000 home inspections to our name. pre-listing seller’s inspection to schedule your full-home, 4-point, or wind mitigation inspection today.

 Hi,